Bogi Ágústsson

-Bogi Ágústsson (born 6 April 1952) is a public television news reporter in Iceland.
+Bogi Ágústsson is a public television news reporter in Iceland.

 He graduated in history from the University of Iceland in 1977.
 He began working as a reporter of foreign news on TV News in January 1977.
 He moved to Copenhagen in 1984, and brought news from the Nordic countries until 1986.
 In 1988, he became a press officer and director of the Radio company's communications department.
-In later years he has largely confined himself to the anchorship.
+In later years, he largely confined himself to the anchorship.

+He received the knight's cross of the Order of the Falcon in 2019.
+As of 2019, he was the chairman of the Icelandic branch of Foreningen Norden.